lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 By revealing these behavioral trends, the company hopes to tailor its marketing and operational strategies, ultimately driving the conversion of more Casual Riders into Annual Members.
 My analysis will serve as a data-driven foundation for these strategic decisions.<br>

 ## 💡 ASK:
 Business Task: The business task is to analyze the patterns of Members and non-Members to understand their behavior, preferences, and interactions with the company.
-This analysis will help identify key factors that differentiate Members from Casual Riders,  to develop a strategy to convert non-Members into Members.
+I will help identify key factors that differentiate Members from Casual Riders in order to develop a strategy to convert non-Members into Members.

 ## 📚 PREPARE
 How is the dataset: This dataset is provided internally by the company, Cyclistic.
-You can find the data source here: [Insert your website link here].
+You can find the data source here: [Source](https://divvy-tripdata.s3.amazonaws.com/index.html)<br>
 In the data source we can find  multiple CSV files, each representing data for one month from January 2020 to August 2024.
 There are 15 variables included in each file that capture various aspects of bike and scooter rides. <br>

 Description of each variable:<br>